nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

     -d @simple-policy.json
 ```

-THe response back from the API, after the policy is successfully created.
+You should receive an API response similar to the following output, indicating the policy has been successfully created.

 ```json
 {